bxxf/KF6012-Web-Submission/README-FRONTEND.md

 ## Potential Issues

 Slow internet connection might cause issues with slower routing as the data are preloaded before the rendering.
-To mitigate these issues use local development server.
+To mitigate these issues with slower internet connection, use local development server.

 ## Installation